PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-08 11:24:22
+Last updated: 2024-04-08 11:26:08
-Random Quote: Silver or lead.
-You decide. - Pablo Escobar
+Random Quote: Lily: "Whenever we board a flight, you lick the plane!"Marshall: "Have we crashed even once?" - Marshall Eriksen